- Developmental Disabilities Evaluation

 - Self-Reported Cognition and Emotional Functioning

-Testing is usually undertaken over two half-days (approximately 2.5-3.0 hours each in duration) and each student and his or her parents meets the diagnostician prior to commencement of testing to complete an interview, review the testing process, and have their concerns or questions directly addressed.
-One to two weeks following completion of their assessment, most students can expect to again meet with the diagnostician to receive feedback, including a written report, and recommendations relating to the results of their assessment.
+Testing is usually undertaken over two half-days (approximately 2.5-3.0 hours each in duration) and each client meets the diagnostician prior to commencement of testing to complete an interview, review the testing process, and have their concerns or questions directly addressed.
+One to two weeks following completion of their assessment, most clients or families can expect to again meet with the diagnostician to receive feedback, including a written report, and recommendations relating to the results of their assessment.
 Again, they will have an opportunity to have their concerns or questions addressed and family members should attend this appointment with them.